glaucimar/wheretoeat/README.md

 # wheretoeat
-App that suggests best option for you or you group to eat absed on preferences.
+App that suggests best option for you or your group to eat based on preferences.